ioleksiy/ioleksiy.github.com/_posts/2012-03-05-using-mvcminiprofiler-with-nancyfx.md

 ## NancyFX and MiniProfiler

 On some stage of coding with `NancyFX`, I've got a need to measure the performance of it.
-THere were no doubts, that `MvcMiniProfiler` will do the job.
+There were no doubts, that `MvcMiniProfiler` will do the job.
 As I have not found a working solution for this, I'm posting it here.

 All you need to do, is create a custom bootstrap for `NancyFX`.
 How to make it, please read [here][5].